 - You will need a torch or flashlight and a flat surface located away from any other sources of bright light, such as sunlight or overhead fluorescents. - Once Edison 'sees' the bright source of light, the robot should drive in the opposite direction.
-By moving the torch, you can control where Edison drives. - If the environment is brighter than the torch, Edison won't be able to detect the torch, and will not respond as expected. - The 'cockroach' program is effectively the same as the 'moth' program from activity U5-1.2b, but the logic of how the robot should respond to light is inverse.
+By moving the torch, you can control where Edison drives. - If the environment is brighter than the torch, Edison won't be able to detect the torch, and will not respond as expected. - The 'cockroach' program is effectively the same as the previous 'moth' program, but the logic of how the robot should respond to light is inverse.

-Question Туре Sample answer Marking notes
+Question Type Sample answer Marking notes

 1 SE Forever

-if right light sensor > left light sensor go left
+if right light sensor > left light sensor

+go left

 else

 go right

-Activity U5-1.3 Let's explore variables
+Let's explore variables